bengardner/working_villages/pathfinder.md

 The itermediate paths go directly to the next waypoint.
 This causes the path to be a bit strange and suboptimal.

-## Waypoint Improvement
+## Waypoint Improvement (Areas or Zones)

 Instead of a single position for a waypoint, we need an area or zone associated with the waypoint.
 Perhaps a radius or some simple geometry (box).
-The pathfinder can end early when it hits any point in the zone.
+The pathfinder can terminate early when it hits any point in the zone.
 This allows for a more natural path -- the MOB will head towards the waypoint and then start heading towards the next waypoint when it gets close.

-We could eliminate the start and target search by making every standable node covered by a waypoint.
-All possible standing positions would be covered by a waypoint zone.
+We could eliminate the start and target search by making every standable node covered by one (or more) waypoints.

 We could jump straight to the waypoint network evaluation.
 Each zone feeds into another zone.

-This causes another problem related to cost estimation.
+This causes another problem related to cost estimation of traveling between wayzones.

 Going from one zone to another may cost as little as 1 move.
-The upper bounds can be quite large.
+The upper bounds can be quite large, assuming complex obstacles.

+We might be able to get a better cost esimate using a traversal cost.
+For example, if the wayzone links are A -> B -> C, we know that the cost of both A->B and B->C may be as little as 1 move.
+However, we can estimate the average cost to go from A -> C. That complicates things, as we won't know the cost of A->B until we choose B->C. But we also might choose B->D.

+Another option is to find the closest point in the linked wayzone and estimate the cost to that point.
+That would give an "accurate" gCost estimate.
+However, it would be difficult to determine which

 # Wayzones (Waypoint Zones)